-Herniated lumbar (low back) discs are extremely common and usually are degenerative (due to genetics & ageing) but may also result less commonly from explosive trauma, repetitive loading and unusual forces.
+Herniated lumbar (low back) discs are extremely common and twin studies show they usually are degenerative (due to genetics & ageing) but may also result less commonly from explosive trauma, repetitive loading and unusual forces.
 Herniations that occur from lifting or twisting loads tend to have associated underlying degeneration.
 Usually the disc has a jelly-like water & protein filled inside (nucleus polposus) which is very irritating when exposed to nerve structures and a tough outer ‘tyre’ like layer (annulus fibrosus) which keeps the nucleus polposus from leaking out.
 Nutrition occurs in the disc when it is intact and allows nutritents to flow through one end of the vertebrae (endplate) through the disc to the other endplate on the other side.
 Once the inner disc is internally disrupted in adults it does not tend to heal as it has no blood supply.
 However, disc fragments that ‘pop out’ or expose themselves outside through tears in ‘the tyre’ can be recognized by the immune system and either shrunk or removed with time.
 Due to this ~60% of patients are resolved by 6 weeks, 80-85% of people with new onset pain from a rupture disc have resolved or nearly resolved their symptoms by 3 months and 90-95% by 6 months.
 If the pain progresses beyond this point the chance of spontaneous resolution is less and studies show that most of these patients go on to have chronic persistent pain.
 A portion of these patients with chronic pain likely have highly sensitized nerve tissues grow into the tears in their annulus that causes ‘discogenic pain’ as discussed below.

 Patient with a large L5/S1 prolapse – note there is a large annular tear acting like large hole in a tyre allowing the disc material to escape backwards into the spinal canal and compress the nerve sac.